avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

   TxID ids.ID `serialize:"true" json:"txID"`

   // Authorizes this validator to be stopped.
-  // It is a BLS Proof of Possession signature of the TxID using validator key.
+  // It is a BLS Proof of Possession signature of the AddContinuousValidatorTx transaction ID using validator key.
   StopSignature [bls.SignatureLen]byte `serialize:"true" json:"stopSignature"`
 }
 ```

-`StopSignature` is the BLS Proof of Possession signature of the tx ID of `AddContinuousValidatorTx` using the validator
+`StopSignature` is the BLS Proof of Possession signature of the tx ID of `AddContinuousValidatorTx` using the validator key.
-key.

 #### RewardContinuousValidatorTx